 Zone A - Prepare

-• Register on Public Contracts Scotland and set up a Supplier Finder Profile, to ensure that procurement officers can find you, and select product categories to receive email alerts.
-Ensure this information is kept up-to-date;
+- register on Public Contracts Scotland and set up a Supplier Finder Profile, to ensure that buyers can find you, and select product categories to receive email alerts.
+Ensure this information is kept up-to-date

-• Attend 'Meet the procurement officer events' and use other means e.g. advertising, trade shows, etc. of making your business known to your target market;
+- attend 'Meet the Buyer events' and use other means e.g. advertising, trade shows, etc. of making your business known to your target market

 Zone B – Bidding